ryanatkn/gro/src/docs/unbundledDevelopment.md

 Its philosophy is to offer sharp tools that prioritize efficiency and minimize dependencies.
 Sharp tools have a drawback, and aren't the best experience for all developers - they can hurt when held in certain ways!
+Try not to get cut! :O

 Gro's development is still a work in progress, and production usage is discouraged, but please feel free to try it and share your feedback!